Understanding Your Fantasy Football League

 What is an Auction Draft?

-The other common draft setting you may run into is an auction draft, where each fantasy owner is allotted a salary cap to bid on available players.
-Typically, an owner suggests a player and the bidding process starts.
-The highest bidder wins, but owners must be careful not to spend too much of their available cap on one player.
+The other common draft setting you may run into is an auction draft, where each fantasy manager is allotted a salary cap to bid on available players.
+Typically, a manager suggests a player and the bidding process starts.
+The highest bidder wins, but managers must be careful not to spend too much of their available cap on one player.
 The pre-set salary cap is all you get to fill out your entire roster.
 There's a ton of strategy involved in auction leagues and it differs from typical snake draft leagues.
-4for4 subscribers have access to a customizable Auction Values Cheat Sheet that values players and will help you from overbidding.

 Most fantasy drafts run from 16-20 rounds, but there are leagues with smaller and larger rosters.
 The general method is that a starting lineup consists of 1 QB, 2 RBs, 2-3 WRs, 1 TE, 1 K, 1 DST, and 1 Flex spot, which can be a RB, WR, or TE.
 The remaining roster spots are used for backups, allowing you to take advantage of matchups, compensate for injuries, or fill in spots during a player’s bye week.